Royce Lewis Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 18th-ranked team ERA among all league pitching staffs (4.34).
+- The Orioles' 4.30 team ERA ranks 17th across all league pitching staffs.

-- The Orioles rank 20th in baseball in home runs given up (98 total, 1.2 per game).
+- Orioles pitchers combine to allow 99 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- Bradish (4-3) takes the mound for the Orioles in his 15th start of the season.
-He's put together a 3.75 ERA in 72 2/3 innings pitched, with 67 strikeouts.
+- Irvin (1-3 with a 7.18 ERA and 27 strikeouts in 26 1/3 innings pitched) gets the start for the Orioles, his seventh of the season.

-- The righty last pitched on Sunday against the Seattle Mariners, when he went seven innings, allowing two earned runs while giving up two hits.
+- The lefty last pitched on Monday against the Cincinnati Reds, when he threw three innings, allowing one earned run while giving up three hits.

-- In 14 games this season, the 26-year-old has a 3.75 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .244 to opposing hitters.
+- In eight games this season, the 29-year-old has a 7.18 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .309 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.